 El Salvador’s indigenous people face intense social exclusion and discrimination.
-LGBTQ people, women, youth and sex workers also face obstacles in making their voices heard and respected.
-Some face barriers to accessing health care, education and other critical services—especially sex workers and LGBTQI people, who experience violations from police and organized crime groups with impunity.
+LGBTQI+ people, women, youth and sex workers also face obstacles in making their voices heard and respected.
+Some face barriers to accessing health care, education and other critical services—especially sex workers and LGBTQI+ people, who experience violations from police and organized crime groups with impunity.

 AJWS is committed to supporting marginalized communities in El Salvador to advocate for human rights.
 Our grantees are:

 - Collecting evidence of human rights violations, particularly against indigenous groups, women, LGBTQI+ people and sex workers

 - Educating marginalized groups about their human rights and strengthening their leadership and advocacy skills

 - Organizing communities to lobby for improved legal protections to prevent land grabs and other harmful development tactics